-Here are some of the most common special benefits, explained.
+Below are some of the most common special benefits explained.

 A Guaranteed Annuity Rate (GAR) is sometimes offered as a benefit when you join a pension scheme and promises a favourable rate if you decide to use your pension to purchase an annuity with the same provider.
 Your annuity rate is guaranteed regardless of the market rate when you retire which could provide you with a higher level of fixed income than you may be offered by another pension provider.

 Section 9(2B) Rights (Contracted Out) refer to a section of the Pension Scheme Act 1993 and the benefits in a contracted-out-salary-related scheme (COSR).
-They are similar to Guaranteed Minimum Pension benefits and were accrued when employers offering old Defined Benefit pension schemes were allowed to contract out of the State Earnings-Related Pension Scheme (SERPS).
+They are similar to Guaranteed Minimum Pension benefits and were accrued when employers offering old defined benefit pension schemes were allowed to contract out of the State Earnings-Related Pension Scheme (SERPS).
 While contracting-out was abolished on 6 April 2016, any benefits accrued are protected and your pension provider is obliged to pay them.
-However, if you move your pension or leave your scheme prematurely you are unlikely to receive these benefits.

 Protected Tax-Free Cash (PTFC) may enable you to receive a higher amount of tax-free cash from your pension than is usually allowed.
 If you leave your pension scheme or transfer your savings to another provider, you could lose your PTFC benefit and may end up paying more in tax when the time comes to take your pension.

-At present pension legislation states that you need to be aged 55 or over to access your workplace or personal pension.
-However, if you have a Protected Retirement Age (PRA) stated in your pension you’ll be entitled you to withdraw your pension earlier.
+At present, pension legislation states that you need to be aged 55 or over to access your workplace or personal pension.
+It’s expected this will rise to 57 from 2028 as the normal minimum pension age (NMPA) increases.